Installation of ExLight to a USB stick

 Solution: Try with another USB stick (another brand).
 NOTE: It appears that not all USB sticks are suitable for topical purposes.
 I.e. they can not be made bootable.
 I myself have experience of brands Kingston DataTraveler, SanDisk Extreme USB 3.0 and Sony Micro Vault.
 The first two works (for me).
 You shall not use USB sticks of older model.
 They may work, but mostly bad.
 If you – after the installation of ExLight to the USB stick – get different error messages (see above) when you try to run the system from the stick it is often because the stick is not “good enough”.

 To be able to run your computer from the USB stick you’ll have to change the BIOS settings.
 For example from UEFI to Legacy boot.
 View this screenshot from one of my computers.
 As you can see I’m using SanDisk Cruzer Blade.
-Works very well (and you can buy it for about 7 $).
+Works very well and you can buy it for about 7 $ (in Sweden).